Skip to main content

 The European Fund for Strategic Investments

-The EFSI aims to overcome current market failures by addressing market gaps and mobilising private investment.
-It supports investments in areas such as infrastructure, education, research and innovation, as well as risk finance for small businesses.
+The EFSI aimed to overcome market failures by addressing market gaps and mobilising private investment.
+It supported investments in areas such as infrastructure, education, research and innovation, as well as risk finance for small businesses.

 Objective

-The EFSI aims to overcome the current investment gap in the European Union (EU) by mobilising private financing for strategic investments which the market cannot finance alone.
-It will support strategic investments in infrastructure as well as risk finance for small businesses.
+The EFSI aimed to overcome the investment gap in the EU by mobilising private financing for strategic investments which the market could not finance alone.

-The fund will focus its financing on investments in infrastructure and innovation, as well as finance for Small- and Medium- sized Enterprises (SMEs).
+The fund focused its financing on investments in infrastructure and innovation, as well as finance for Small- and Medium-sized Enterprises (SMEs).

 Key elements

-The EFSI will have two main focuses: Infrastructure and Innovation (managed by the EIB), and SMEs (managed by the EIB and the EIF).
+The EFSI had two main focuses: Infrastructure and Innovation (managed by the EIB), and SMEs (managed by the EIB and the EIF).

 What is the timeline?

-• Must have high societal and economic value contributing to EU policy objective
+• Had high societal and economic value contributing to EU policy objective.

-• Must attract private capital by addressing market failures.
+• Able to attract private capital by addressing market failures.

-• Must come on top of existing EIB and EU financing possibilities.
+• Came on top of existing EIB and EU financing possibilities.

-• Some examples of key growth-enhancing areas being targeted by the EFSI are:
+• Some examples of key growth-enhancing areas targeted by the EFSI are:

 • Infrastructure (transport, energy, digital, environment, urban and social sectors)